radicle-dev/radicle-registry/CONTRIBUTING.md

 - Leave additional comments explaining 'why' rather than 'how', strive to have the code clean and elegant to make this aim viable.

+# Code

+## Imports

+- Only use import aliases to disambiguate, be it types, modules, or crates (in the case of having two coexisting versions).

 # Changelog

 We use `./CHANGELOG.md` to record all changes visible to users of the client.